syoker/moto-experience/README.md

 # Moto Experience

 ## Description
-This module installs Motorola Features on Motorola One Fusion.
+This module adds the features of the official Motorola One Fusion firmware (you can choose) in GSI.

 ## Notes
 - There are intentions to create an online version, but for now there is only an offline version.